mosquitogames/1819rulebook/2_sequence-of-play.md

 3. [Action phase](#3-action-phase)
 4. [Upkeep phase](#4-upkeep-phase)

+Players draw and collectively resolve an **Event** card;

 In the **Event** phase, players draw and collectively resolve an Event card.

 In the **Income** phase, players receive income.
-In the **Action** phase, players take a Leader action and two core actions each, going clockwise from the First Player.
+In the **Action** phase, players take their Actions, going clockwise from the First Player.
 In the **Upkeep** phase, players collectively meet the cost of maintaining Singapore, and prepare for the next round.

 <!-- ---crises, global events, or shifting social mores that affect the rulers' status quo. -->